What Is the Puppeteer MCP Server?

 Use Puppeteer to check website status, verify content, or audit pages for issues:

-Many websites detect and block headless browsers.
-If you're using Puppeteer for legitimate scraping, these techniques help avoid false positives:
+Many websites detect and block headless browsers using JavaScript fingerprinting, behavioral analysis, and header inspection.
+If you are using Puppeteer for legitimate scraping (testing your own sites, authorized data collection, or publicly available information), these techniques help avoid false positive bot detection:

-• Handle cookies and headers: Accept cookie banners and send standard HTTP headers that real browsers send.
+- Handle cookies and headers: Accept cookie banners and send standard HTTP headers that real browsers send, including Accept-Language and Accept-Encoding.

 Important: Always ensure your web scraping activities comply with the target website's terms of service and applicable laws.
 Use Puppeteer responsibly and ethically.